kubeflow/examples/github_issue_summarization/setup_a_kubeflow_cluster.md

 After completing that, you should have the following ready:

-*   A ksonnet app in a directory named `my-kubeflow`
+*   A ksonnet app in a directory named `ks-kubeflow`
 *   An output similar to this for `kubectl get pods`

 ```